swiftlang/swift-evolution/proposals/0417-task-executor-preference.md

 ```

 Tasks created this way are **immediately enqueued** on given executor.

+It is possible to pass `nil` to all task executor accepting APIs introduced in this proposal.
+Passing `nil` to an `executorPreference:` parameter means "no preference", and for structured tasks means to inherit the surrounding context's executor preference; and for unstructured tasks (`Task.init`, `Task.detached`) it serves as a way of documenting no specific executor preference was selected for this task.
+In both cases, passing `nil` is equivalent to calling the methods which do not accept an executor preference.

 By default, serial executors are not task executors, and therefore cannot be directly used with these APIs.
 This is because it would cause confusion in the runtime about having two "mutual exclusion" contexts at the same time, which could result in difficult to understand behaviors.